Lich-Corals/linux-file-converter-addon/markdown/install-nautilus.md

 # Installation for Nautilus
 This section will guide you through the installation to Nautilus.

+> [!IMPORTANT]
-__Make sure you have installed all [general dependencies](https://github.com/Lich-Corals/linux-file-converter-addon/blob/main/markdown/install-dependencies.md) before you try to install the script.__
+> Make sure you have installed all [general dependencies](https://github.com/Lich-Corals/linux-file-converter-addon/blob/main/markdown/install-dependencies.md) before you try to install the script.

 ## Nautilus specific dependencies
 GNOME's file viewer [Nautilus](https://apps.gnome.org/en-GB/app/org.gnome.Nautilus/) should be installed, otherwise it will be hard to install extension to it.